YasheerahYaqoot/uav_vla/README.md

 - Plot Results

 - Generate Identified Images:
-The script generates images by overlaying the VLM and MP coordinates on the original images from the dataset.
+The script generates images by overlaying the VLM and Mission Planner (human-generated) coordinates on the original images from the dataset.
 These identified images are saved in: identified_images_VLM (for VLM outputs). identified_images_mp (for Mission Planner outputs).